dsbowen/sqlalchemy-orderingitem/README.md

 None
 ```

-Behavior if the child had the `OrderingItem` subclass:
+Behavior with the `OrderingItem` subclass:

 ```python
 child.parent = parent